RTBHOUSE/big-bang-py/README.md

 - You may find examples of tasks in `tasks.py` in project root of this repo.

 - [The official documentation](http://docs.pyinvoke.org/en/1.2/) is solid, so it is recommended get familiar with it.

+## YAPF - Python Files Formatter

+- **The ultimate goal of [YAPF](https://github.com/google/yapf) is to produce code as good as the code that a programmer would write if they were following a style guide.**

+- The formatting style used by YAPF is configurable.
+Specific configuration can be pointed in a couple of ways.
+However, it is recommended to simply store it in a properly formatted `.style.yapf` file in the root of your project, so YAPF can automatically pick this config up.

+- You may find pre-configured [.style.yapf](https://bitbucket.org/rtbhouse/big-bang-py/src/master/.style.yapf) in this repo.

+    - Invoke task `update_yapf` in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) automates updating `.style.yapf` in your repo based on the version from the local clone of [Big-Bang-py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/).

+- It is recommended to run YAPF automatically when calling your linting Invoke task and also during pre-commit Git Hook.
+Example of both can be found in this repo, respectively in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) and [pre-commit](https://bitbucket.org/rtbhouse/big-bang-py/src/master/pre-commit).

+- Surival tips:

+    - If you leave trailing comma in a collection (list, tuple, function parameters etc.) YAPF will force the collection to break giving one element per line.

+    - From time to time you WILL see weirdly formatted code as YAPF is not perfect.
+There are at least two major occurences:

+        - Deeply Nested Dicts - This is quite understandable as decisions that improve readability are usually arbitrary and should be solved on a case-by-case basis.

+        - Complex Comprehensions - YAPF assumes that only comprehension that exceed column limit are complex enough to be formatted...
+This issue is brought to the attention of both YAPF authors and to the general public as well (see posts on [Github](https://github.com/google/yapf/issues/628), [Stack Overflow](https://stackoverflow.com/questions/52558919/is-there-a-way-to-force-yapf-to-always-split-fold-comprehensions) and [Reddit](https://www.reddit.com/r/Python/comments/9mov4r/is_there_a_way_to_force_yapf_to_always_splitfold)).

+    - To manage all edge cases, [disable YAPF per line or even per block](https://github.com/google/yapf#why-does-yapf-destroy-my-awesome-formatting).